 The CDC recommends that you clean up after a flood within the first 24 to 48 hours to prevent dangerous mold from forming.
 A leak, however small, can lead to the same results.

 The spores begin to colonize within the first few days—even before any spores or growth are visible!
-That’s why you must act quickly and address the issue before it grows out of hand.
+You must act quickly and address the issue before it gets out of hand.

 2) Clean and Dry the Area

 Dry the area out as much as possible.
 Mold thrives in damp environments, which is why it is common in places like basements or bathrooms with poor airflow.
 Use fans to aid in this process and open nearby windows, if possible, to speed up the drying process.